pellcorp/creality-wiki/docs/cartographer_beta.md

 In fluidd the save button after you finish or cancel your print can be a bit hard to find, look for

 ![image](assets/images/fluidd_save_zoffset.png)

-### Other Calibrations

-!!! info

-    The default value for pressure advance is set to `0.04`

-Refer to [Orcaslicer Calibration](https://github.com/SoftFever/OrcaSlicer/wiki/Calibration) for more calibrations

-Refer to the [Ellis Print Tuning Guide](https://ellis3dp.com/Print-Tuning-Guide/) for more great tuning ideas.